What Are Market Bubbles? [And How to Identify Them]

 That type of extrapolation can be logical where you know previous environments will work exactly like future environments.

-The financial markets are not like that, as they’re an open system not constrained by a fixed set of variables.
+The financial markets are not like that.
+They’re an open system not constrained by a fixed set of variables.

 If you become a material portion of your market, that can become a problem because of the liquidity premium associated with that.

-Similar to the concept of a cornering a market in anything, when anyone becomes a material part of one’s markets, the possibility of getting squeezed gets higher.
+Similar to the concept of cornering a market, when anyone becomes a material part of one’s markets, the possibility of getting squeezed gets higher.

-Those assumptions are all of course non-viable, and why it doesn’t make sense to buy a slice of a tiny car manufacturing operation priced at $500 billion unless the idea is to join “the greater fool game” and speculate in the market in the hopes of trying to sell it at a higher price.
+Those assumptions are all of course non-viable.
+That is why it rarely makes sense to buy a slice of a business at extreme valuations unless the idea is to join “the greater fool game” and speculate in the market in the hopes of trying to sell it at a higher price.

 While those who have long exposure to a bubble enjoy the ride on the way up, it’s just like any other form of indebtedness.

-People, especially those with leveraged exposure, get squeezed on the way down with no economic income available to justify its valuation.
+People, especially those with leveraged exposure, get squeezed on the way down with no economic income available to justify the valuation.

 What they think is an asset isn’t actually an asset at all, but rather simply a conduit for speculative activity.